 The source of the examples is available for download from here.

 In contrast to structures, unions don’t use memory padding for memory alignment.
-After all, the very idea of using a union is to reduce memory usage.
+After all, the very idea of using a union in C is to reduce memory usage.

 In practice, we use unions with more complex data, than the examples above.
 Normally we will put two or more structures in one union.
 This is, because a structure holds several/many variables.
 This means that we can save much more memory if we only need one of the structures at a time.